redforeststudios/GF-Country-Codes/README.md

+A full list of all country names w/ their ISO two letter country codes I put together for use in a Gravity Forms dropdown field.
+Put this together due to a bug in the current release that breaks the code snippets from the official docs that add country code values.
 Just copy/paste using the 'bulk add choices' tool.
-Put this together due to a bug in the current release that breaks the code snippets from the official docs that add country code values.